West Virginia Farm Bureau believes the West Virginia “Lemon Law” should be extended to cover farm machinery purchased

-West Virginia Farm Bureau commends the State Division of Highways for establishing passing lanes and straightening of curves on many long hills on primary roads, and recommends that this policy be continued.
+West Virginia Farm Bureau recommends that the State Division of Highways establish passing lanes and straighten curves on many long hills on primary roads.

 West Virginia Farm Bureau recommends removing the toll located at the junction of U.S. Rt.
 19 and I-77.
 This toll is a burden to local citizens who use this highway.
 Farm Bureau recommends removing the toll on I-77 and opposes any increase of tolls on I-77.

 West Virginia Farm Bureau recommends a uniform system of coordinated flashing lights for stop lights on all four-lane highways and all major arteries at grade intersections to indicate a stop ahead, with a sign stating that vehicles should be prepared to stop when lights are flashing.

 Because of the increase in traffic on rural roads, West Virginia Farm Bureau recommends the DOH post signs on rural roads notifying drivers of slow-moving agricultural vehicles and livestock movement areas.
 In addition, we recommend the state erect signs to advise motorists that horse-drawn vehicles may be encountered, as there are currently a significant number of such vehicles.

 West Virginia Farm Bureau believes that the Division of Highways should provide specifications for subdivision roads and those developers should be compelled to construct such roads according to these requirements.